Quick Links to Info Below

 Below are the same steps I use to maximize the space in my small bathrooms.
 It starts with finding what’s taking up too much space, considering some DIY if possible, being selective with what you keep in your bathroom, organizing your ‘keep’ items, and finally maintaining it as clean and tidy as you can.

 Disclosure: Some of the links below are affiliate links that I have provided for your convenience.
 Click here to read my full disclosure policy.

-While the bathroom is empty, go ahead and give it a good cleaning.
+So go ahead and give it a good clean.

 - Scrub the shower stall/tub.